-Medicaid - like other transfer programs - targets low-income groups.
+Medicaid-like other transfer programs-targets low-income groups.
 Thus, a key prediction is that the impact of MMC should be concentrated among low-income children but not high-income children.
-Columns (2) and (3) break children out into these two groups, and following the logic of Currie and Fahr (2005), we divide the sample where family income exceeds 300 percent FPL.
-Although the formal income cut-off for Kentucky's CHIP program is only 200 percent FPL, it is based on monthly income, while income is measured on an annual basis in the CPS.
+Columns 2 and 3 break children out into these two groups, and following the logic of Currie and Fahr (2005), we divide the sample where family income exceeds 300% FPL.
+Although the formal income cutoff for Kentucky's CHIP program is only 200% FPL, it is based on monthly income, while income is measured on an annual basis in the CPS.
 Thus, in families with volatile income, some children might qualify and report Medicaid coverage even though their annual income is above the CHIP income cutoff.
-Stratifying at 300 percent FPL leaves two-thirds of children under this cut-off, and likely means that even with substantial income volatility, we are correctly classifying children ineligible for Medicaid.
-The results for low-income children in Column (2) suggest a highly significant reduction - 16 percentage points - in Medicaid participation from MMC and a corresponding one-for-one rise in the uninsured rate.
+Stratifying at 300% FPL leaves two-thirds of children under this cutoff, and likely means that even with substantial income volatility, we are correctly classifying children ineligible for Medicaid.
+The results for low-income children in column 2 suggest a highly significant reduction-16 percentage points-in Medicaid participation from MMC and a corresponding one-for-one rise in the uninsured rate.
 For high-income children, the results are both insignificant and much smaller in magnitude.

 In the next two columns, we explore how health status interacts with MMC.
 This is motivated by Reichman, Corman, and Noonan (2006) who examine the impacts of child health on various forms of public support.
-During the 1995-2003 period, the CPS asked respondents to self-report their health into five categories: excellent, very good, good, fair, and poor.
+During the 1995-2003 period, the CPS asked respondents to selfreport their health into five categories: excellent, very good, good, fair, and poor.
 Children are overwhelming reported to be in excellent health, so we divide the sample roughly in half by comparing those in excellent health to all other health categories.
 For those in excellent health, the implicit value of Medicaid health insurance is relatively low, and the change in value from switching from the more generous FFS to the less generous MMC is low, too.
-Since the change in value from moving to MMC is low, we expect relatively little change in participation for children in excellent health.
+As the change in value from moving to MMC is low, we expect relatively little change in participation for children in excellent health.
 In contrast, the change in value is higher for children in worse health and we therefore expect a decrease in Medicaid participation and an increase in uninsurance.
-The results in Columns (4) and (5) confirm this behavior.
+The results in columns 4 and 5 confirm this behavior.
 For both children in excellent and worse health, there are one-for-one decreases in Medicaid participation and increases in uninsurance.
 The magnitude is approximately three times larger for those in worse health, consistent with the idea that there was a larger change in the value of Medicaid.
-Given that there may be a correlation between child health status and family income we replicated our results from Columns (4) and (5) on a sub-sample restricted to children under 300 percent FPL.
-We found larger reductions (increases) in Medicaid (uninsurance) for this sub-sample (results available upon request) as compared to our full sample.
-The fact that our "conditional coverage" result is also present in this sub-sample gives us more confidence that the results we report in Columns (4) and (5) are picking up the effect of health status and not simply the effect of being impacted by the mandate.
+Given that there may be a correlation between child health status and family income, we replicated our results from columns 4 and 5 on a subsample restricted to children under 300% FPL.
+We found larger reductions (increases) in Medicaid (uninsurance) for this subsample (results available upon request) as compared to our full sample.
+The fact that our "conditional coverage" result is also present in this subsample gives us more confidence that the results we report in columns 4 and 5 are picking up the effect of health status and not simply the effect of being impacted by the mandate.